rodekruis/data-service-catalogue/docs/team/team-page.md

 ![Team Page](https://raw.githubusercontent.com/global-121/121-platform/main/e2e/tests/__screenshots__/UserManualScreenshots/userManualScreenshots.spec.ts/ProgramTeam.png)

 Each team member can have designated roles and permissions to allow them to execute specific tasks within the program.
-You can read more about roles and permissions on [this page](../users/description-roles.md)
+You can read more about [roles and permissions](../users/description-roles.md)

 ___